 Its raining secrets and lies in many fields of medicine and solar science will be the best disinfectant that will cleanse the bad science we believe today in medicine eventually.

 I became interested in Vitamin D3 when I became interested in gene regulation.
-While oncologist have down played the effect of D3 levels the literature outside oncology is brisk and in favor it.
-Molecular biology introduces most MD’s to genetic determinism in med school and how the genes are regulated.
+While oncologist has downplayed the effect of D3 levels the literature outside oncology is brisk and in favor it.
+Molecular biology introduces most MD to genetic determinism in med school and how the genes are regulated.
 As you know, genes encode the information necessary to build proteins from nucleic acids.
-Right there that close a link tells you you need to understand this process well to get a handle on cancers in your patients.
+Right there that close a link tells you-you need to understand this process well to get a handle on cancers in your patients.
 For non-scientist readers to understand what that means, one has to take a step back and understand what cells really are.
 They are collections of hydrated semiconductors that emit LED light in the ELF-UV range.
-Once you understand this, you start asking question why are we afraid of UV light if our own cells use it physiologically?
+Once you understand this, you start asking the question why are we afraid of UV light if our own cells use it physiologically?

 Similarly, cells in the liver or, say, the brain will produce common proteins while others will be specific to each cell type.
 Thus, protein production is specific to the function of a given cell to some degree.

 Generally one could say that the cathode rays of the sun are generally an immunosuppressant to living things.
-This is somewhat true of UV-A frequencies but UV-A have been helpful in autoimmune hair loss.
-Since UVB sunlight creates vitamin D3 from sulfated cholesterol in the skin, vitamin D3 acts like an adjuvant in a vaccine to stimulate activation in the innate immune system.
+This is somewhat true of UV-A frequencies but UV-A has been helpful in autoimmune hair loss.
+Since UVB sunlight creates vitamin D3 from sulfated cholesterol in the skin, vitamin D3 acts as an adjuvant in a vaccine to stimulate activation in the innate immune system.
 This is why I often call sunlight nature’s natural vaccine program.
 The active form of vitamin D3 is also capable of increasing superoxide and free radical signaling which can directly combat infections by way of WBC’s.
 Vitamin D3 is also associated with the creations of collateral immune chemicals called cathelicidins.
-They are a class of molecules which help the organism to fight bacteria/archea/viruses.
-So in a way our organism uses an innoculation of sunlight to attempt to find an alternative pathway of immune activation.
-This pathways is useful if the immune system is damaged by another factor or in the short term by an overdosage of infrared or ultraviolet radiation.
+They are a class of molecules which help the organism to fight bacteria/archaea/viruses.
+So in a way, our organism uses an inoculation of sunlight to attempt to find an alternative pathway of immune activation.
+This pathway is useful if the immune system is damaged by another factor or in the short term by an overdosage of infrared or ultraviolet radiation.
 The endogenous production of D3 in the skin should lead to increased cathelicidin concentrations.
 Taking oral vitamin D3 ruins this coupled system for tightly coupled immune regulation.